colorfulnotion/docs.colorfulnotion.com/.github/ISSUE_TEMPLATE/bug.md

 **Bug Description**
 A clear and concise description of what the bug is and how to reproduce it.

+**Link**
+If applicable, please provide the link where your see the bug (i.e. https://polkaholic.io/chain/404)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.